OrderAndCh4oS/Poll-Prototype/README.md

 A voting system built with React + Redux

-Consumes an API provide by: https://github.com/sarcoma/Django-Polls
+Consumes an API provided by: https://github.com/sarcoma/Django-Polls